 As the number of smartphone users continues to increase at an exponential rate, hackers and malware writers continue to look for ways to exploit vulnerabilities in modern operating systems.
-Viruses and malware used to affect Windows computers mainly, at one point of time.
+Viruses and malware used to affect Windows computers mainly, at one point in time.
 However, Android is the latest platform to suffer from this problem of viruses and malware.
+This is probably to remove virus from Android devices.

 In this post, we take a look at some of the ways to remove virus from your Android phone without going through a factory reset.
 Yes, there’s an app for that!